Blogs

 Everstream Analytics’ semiconductor investment tracker

-After the global semiconductor shortage of 2021 and 2022 highlighted the vulnerability of industrial supply chains, multinational companies began scrambling to secure much-needed chip supply.
-Policymakers around the world have been vying ever since to attract more semiconductor investments to in an effort to de-risk high-value supply chains.
+The global semiconductor shortage during the COVID-19 pandemic highlighted the vulnerability of industrial supply chains.
+Multinational companies began scrambling to secure much-needed chip supply and policymakers around the world have been vying to attract more semiconductor investments to in an effort to de-risk high-value supply chains.

 These new semiconductor manufacturing investments will cause ripple effects through global supply chains as key sub-tier suppliers of materials, chemicals, and equipment set up plants nearer to their operations, further re-shoring domestic manufacturing processes.
 In the following charts, Everstream Analytics tracks these shifting global investments into existing or new semiconductor facilities.